-What is a flipped house and why would someone want to purchase one?
+What is a flipped house, and why would someone want one?

-A flipped house is a house purchased cheap and renovated for a fast sale to turn a profit.
+A flipped house is purchased cheaply and renovated for a fast sale to make a profit.

-If there’s a market to make money in it’s definitely property flipping run down houses.
+If there’s a market to make money in, it’s property flipping run-down houses.

 Property flipping is so lucrative that we know a family with a custom 2 million dollar home built with their profits.

-When we purchased our first home we looked at least 50 house before we sold our soul.
+When we purchased our first home, we looked at at least 50 houses before we sold our soul.

-Out of all the houses we viewed two were house flips and both had so many issues that I spotted.
+Two of all the houses we viewed were house flips, and both had so many issues that I spotted.

 Imagine if we brought the right people in to inspect what else they may have uncovered.

-This is another reason why an emergency savings fund is important.
+This is another reason why an emergency savings fund is essential.

-Before you embark on home ownership, I’d also suggest that you use a budget that includes a mortgage payment.
+Before you embark on home ownership, I’d also suggest using a budget that includes a mortgage payment.

 Flipping Houses Are Not For The Faint Of Heart

-Taking on projects such as a flipped house is not for everyone as the contractor has to deal with problems and setbacks.
+Taking on projects like a flipped house is not for everyone, as the contractor must deal with problems and setbacks.

-Is it really work or just a side job?
+Is it work or just a side job?

 The problem with buying a flipped house is that it may look good but may not be what it seems.

-What lurks behind the walls or hidden spaces of a flipped house should be worrisome.
+What lurks behind a flipped house’s walls or hidden spaces should be worrisome.

-If you are looking at a flipped house and your dream home, you need to decide whether it’s a lemon or a polished apple.
+If you are looking at a flipped house and your dream home, you must decide whether it’s a lemon or a polished apple.

 Who Buys A Flipped House?

-Generally a flipped house is a total gut job and renovated from top to bottom but not always.
+Generally, a flipped house is a total gut job and renovated from top to bottom, but not constantly.

-The idea is to wow potential buyers who are looking for a home without anything to fix or upgrade.
+The idea is to wow potential buyers looking for a home without anything to fix or upgrade.

-Buyers who are interested in a flipped house want a house they can move in and enjoy.
+Buyers interested in a flipped house want a house they can move in and enjoy.

-You may hear or read the terms “Move-In Ready,” although used for any home that has been renovated.
+You may hear or read the term “Move-In Ready,” although used for any home that has been renovated.

 So, who is buying the flipped house?

-- Seniors who have been there done that and just want to enjoy their retirement days.
+- Older people who have been there do that and want to enjoy their retirement days.